annenna4/Interplay-between-age-structure-and-cultural-transmission/README.md

 `main_ageSim.m`

 defines all parameter used and executes the simulation.
-Depending on the chosen settings it provides the frequencies of all variant types over the time interval _[0,tMax]_ (saved as a .csv file), the composition of the population at the last time step (saved as a .mat file) and the progeny distribution generated over _[0,tMax]_ (sabed as a .csv file) as well as the estimation of its power law behaviour.
+Depending on the chosen settings it provides the frequencies of all variant types over the time interval _[0,tMax]_ (saved as a .mat file), the composition of the population at the last time step (saved as a .mat file) and the progeny distribution generated over _[0,tMax]_ (saved as a .csv file) as well as the estimation of its power law behaviour.
 The burn-in phase is carried out by the function

 `get_burnIn.m`.